 Red is about everything.
-Passion, speed, love and fire.
-It is activating, stimulating, passionate and powerful, and thus is a colour that awakens powerful sentiments.
+Passion, speed, love, and fire.
+It is activating, stimulating, passionate and powerful, and this is a colour that awakens powerful sentiments.

 It is changeling because it is not just about the colour — the context is very crucial here for your brand’s personality should be able to live it to the colour.
 Red is an experience that has to be backed up by both the product and the banners you create for it.

 A perfect example is Richard Branson’s Virgin Group, which is a bold statement in innovating any of the areas he goes in — from airline, mobile and TV services to banking, retail, and film industry.

 Branson has an energetic personal branding, in which he praises speed, passion, and dedication for whatever you’re doing in life — and this the statement which justifies the colour red used in his branding and advertising strategies.
 Because Branson can be just as shocking and provocative in his company because his lifestyle is like this.
 The context — remember?